ME-ICA/tedana/docs/developing.rst

 ``tedana``'s codebase, in particular working with tests.
 The worked example also offers some guidelines on approaching testing when adding new functions.
+Please check out our `contributing guide`_ for getting started.

 Monthly Developer Calls